splunk/public-o11y-docs/admin/SSO/sso-ADSF.rst

 #.
 On the page that appears, select :guilabel:`Relying Party Trusts` and right-click on :guilabel:`Splunk Observability Cloud`.
 #.
 From the :guilabel:`Claim rule policy` list, select :menuselection:`Edit Claim Issuance Policy...`.
 #.
 Select :guilabel:`Add Rule...`.
 #.
-Select :menuselection:`Send LDAP Attributes as Claims`, and then click :guilabel:`Next`.
+Select :menuselection:`Send LDAP Attributes as Claims`, and then select :guilabel:`Next`.
 #.
 Enter a name for the claim rule, such as "LDAP", then from the :guilabel:`Attribute store` drop-down list,
    select :guilabel:`Active Directory`.
 #.
 In the :guilabel:`Mapping of LDAP attributes to outgoing claim types` pane,